After I fell asleep in class, Mother McCarthy called my name to write a proverb on the chalkboard:

 “Ebola.
 How odd.
 Was she in the Congo?”

 “My prayers to your mother, but this is still a white-collar crime.
 Now go to the chalkboard.”

 “Because I have a condition.”

-“What?
-How do you expect me to believe that?”
+“How can you expect me to believe you?”

 “I can’t write on chalkboards.”

 “Do you have a doctor’s notice that says you can’t?”

 Joe was selling those, too.